Hedy Epstein: Biography

-Hedy Wachenheimer was born to a Jewish family in Freiburg, and in 1939 fled Nazi persecution via the Kindertransport to England.
+Hedy Wachenheimer was born to a German-Jewish family in Freiburg, and in 1939 fled Nazi persecution via the Kindertransport to England.
 All but two of her family were killed at Auschwitz concentration camp during the Holocaust.
 During World War II she worked in munitions factories and joined a group of left-wing German Jewish refugees who hoped to re-introduce democracy in their homeland – "the foundation of my political education which still stands me in good stead today," she said.
 Some 60 years later, she was interviewed about this experience for the film Into the Arms of Strangers: Stories of the Kindertransport.

 After the war, Epstein worked with the Allied occupying forces in Germany, including working on the Doctors' trial at Nuremberg.
 In 1948 she immigrated to New York City, then moved to Minneapolis, and then to St. Louis, Missouri.
 There, she took up activism for affordable housing, the pro-choice movement, and the antiwar movement.

 In 1982, in response to news reports of massacres committed by a Lebanese Phalangist militia during the 1982 Lebanon War, Epstein developed a different perspective on the Arab–Israeli conflict; she began to express opposition to Israel's military policies.

 In 2001, she founded a St. Louis chapter of the Women in Black, an anti-war group that originally focused on Israel's occupation.
+She also co-founded the St. Louis Palestine Solidarity Committee and the St. Louis chapter of Jewish Voice for Peace.
 In 2003 she traveled to the West Bank to work with the International Solidarity Movement.
 She returned once a year, saying that she had been strip searched and cavity searched in 2004 by guards at Ben Gurion International Airport.